espoirMur/my-blog-gastby/source/_posts/2021-02-26-how-to-use-the-aws-python-cdk-to-create-an-infrastructure-on-ecs.md

-- `cdk --version`{:.language-clojure .highlihgt} should output your CDK version.
+- `cdk --version`{:.language-clojure .highlight} should output your CDK version.